Kyle Higashioka Player Props: Yankees vs. Royals

 Kyle Higashioka At The Plate

-- Higashioka has eight doubles, five home runs and eight walks while batting .232.
+- Higashioka has eight doubles, five home runs and eight walks while hitting .227.

-- He has scored at least once 13 times this year (26.0%), including one multi-run game.
+- He has scored at least one run 13 times this season (25.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.